AdityaSripal/DiversifyOrder/README.md

 ------------

-## Dharma Protocol React Starter Kit
+## Dharma Protocol Diversify Order

 This repository contains all the tools you need to quickly start hacking an application on top of Dharma protocol.